José Cruz

-Career
+Playing career

+St. Louis Cardinals

 Cruz signed with the St. Louis Cardinals straight after graduating as a four-sport star at Arroyo High School in 1966.
 Years of minor league play resulted in him entering the majors as a September call-up in 1970, where he played six games and had six hits.
 The following year, he was called back up to the Cardinals on June 28, where he would play in 83 of the next 85 games primarily as a center fielder, batting .274 with a .377 on-base percentage (OBP), nine home runs, eighty hits, 49 walks, and 35 strikeouts.

 The next year, he was the starting center fielder for the Cardinals on Opening Day.
 He would play in 117 of 156 games, which included a slump where he batted below .200 the whole month of June.
 He finished with a .235 average with 23 RBIs and 78 hits (both down from before) while having more strikeouts than walks.
 The next year, he played in 132 games for the team, where he batted a .227/.310/.379 line with 92 hits and 57 RBIs while also having 66 strikeouts (the most he would have for four seasons) and 51 walks.
+Each of the three Cruz brothers (all outfielders) played for the Cardinals in 1973.
+(Note: Héctor appeared in 11 games and Tommy played three.)

-1974 proved to be his last year with the team.
-He played in 107 games, with his .261/.341/.416 (batting average/OBP/slugging percentage) being his second best of four full years with the club.
+The 1974 campaign was Cruz' final with the Cardinals.
+On July 21, Cruz belted the only inside-the-park home run of his career—and lone home run—against his future club, the Houston Astros.
+The play scored Bob Forsch, the younger brother of whom Cruz connected against for the home run, Ken..
+Cruz played in 107 games, with his .261/.341/.416 (batting average/OBP/slugging percentage) being his second best of four full years with the club.
 His career took an upswing when he was sold to the Houston Astros on October 24.